JKHYuen/JKHYuen.github.io/projects/1-physarum.md

 *Note: i.color is the hue of the square, which is updated externally*

 <h4>Hue Gradient Fragment Shader:</h4>
 For the vertical hue selector, the vertical uv coordinates [0, 1] are scaled to hue values [0, 360].
-The final HSL color is calculated using an algorithm found on <a href="https://en.wikipedia.org/wiki/HSL_and_HSV#HSL_to_RGB_alternative" target="_blank" rel="noopener noreferrer">wikipedia</a>, with locked S and L values.
+The final HSL color is calculated using a formula found on <a href="https://en.wikipedia.org/wiki/HSL_and_HSV#HSL_to_RGB_alternative" target="_blank" rel="noopener noreferrer">wikipedia</a>, with locked S and L values.

 {% highlight hlsl linenos %}
 float HSL2RGB(float n, float H, float a, float L) {